kinecosystem/partners-docs/website/versioned_docs/version-0.7/api_create_account.md

     print("login failed.
 Error: \(error.localizedDescription)")
 }
 ```
+> **NOTE:**
->**NOTE** On iOS, You can immidietly call other functions after calling login.
+> On iOS, You can immediately call other functions after calling login.
 Any login or wallet creation/retrieval operations will be performed first and your calls will queue until these are done.
 The 'KinLoginCallback' is an optional parameter allowing you to know when login is complete, in case you need it.

 <!--Android-->
 ```java